(with BAXJECT II)

 the pack has been stored at room temperature for more than 6 months;

 the injection solution has been prepared for more than 3 hours.

 You must tell your doctor if you:

-You must tell your doctor if you are pregnant, planning to become pregnant or breast-feeding.
+Tell your doctor if you are pregnant or breast feeding, or planning to become pregnant or breast feed.